EduardoLeoDaSilva/testsComJest/README.md

 Um simples projeto feito com o intuito de obter o conhecimento sobre as tecnologias JEST e prisma.
 Projeto foi feito utilizando javascript, utilizando o ORM prisma e o framework de testes jest.

 A simple project made with the purpose of getting the knowledge of how to work with JEST and Prisma.
-The project war developed using javascript, PRISMA ORM and Jest framework.
+The project was developed using javascript, PRISMA ORM and Jest framework.

 ## Stack utilizada
 ## Stack used